Aesma-Daeva/interactive-frontend/README.md

 # UX

+I wanted a colorful SPA that will inspire users to go on adventure but also practical to use.
+So I decided to include a weather API along with providing information they would typically need to get around unfamiliar places.

-In this SPA, user will be able to do the following:
+In this SPA, users will be able to do the following:

 * Users that want to travel can search for a city they want to visit;